grafana/tempo/operations/tempo-mixin/runbook.md

 the official jsonnet this would be: queriers, compactors, distributors and then ingesters.

 ## TempoCompactionsFailing

+Check to determine the cause for the failures.
+Intermittent failures require no immediate action, because the compactors will reattempt the compaction, and any partially written data is ignored and expected to be cleaned up automatically with bucket cleanup rules in GCS/S3/etc.

+The most common cause for a failing compaction is an OOM from compacting an extremely large trace.
+The memory limit should be increased until it is enough to get past the trace, and must remain increased until the trace goes out of retention and is deleted, or else there is the risk of the trace causing OOMs later.
+Ingester limits should be reviewed and possibly reduced.
+If a block continues to cause problems and cannot be resolved it can be deleted manually.

+There are several settings which can be tuned to reduce the amount of work done by compactors to help with stability or scaling:
+- compaction_window - The length of time that will be compacted together by a single pod.
+Can be reduced to as little as 15 or
+  30 minutes.
+It could be reduced even further in extremely high volume situations.
+- max_block_bytes - The maximum size of an output block, and controls which input blocks will be compacted.
+Can be reduced to as little as a few GB to prevent really large compactions.
+- chunk_size_bytes - The amount of (compressed) data buffered from each input block.
+Can be reduced to a few megabytes to buffer less.
+Will increase the amount of reads from the backend.
+- flush_size_bytes - The amount of data buffered of the output block.
+Can be reduced to flush more frequently to the backend.
+  There are platform-specific limits on how low this can go.
+AWS S3 cannot be set lower than 5MB, or cause more than 10K flushes per block.

 ## TempoFlushesFailing

 Check ingester logs for flushes and compactor logs for compations.
 Failed flushes or compactions could be caused by any number of